lethompson/AWS-Instance-Connect-Demo/README.md

 * In the navigation pane, choose ```Instances```.
 * Select the instance and choose ```Connect```.
 * Choose EC2 Instance Connect ```(browser-based SSH connection), Connect```.

+A window opens, and you are connected to your instance.